 The City's residents and businesses obtain their water directly from Miami-Dade County.
-Therefore, the City's Water Supply Facilities Work Plan references the water demands and initiatives identified in the County's 10-Year Water Supply Facilities Work Plan dated October 2020 provided in Appendix A. This update to the 2014 - 2033 Miami-Dade County Water Supply Facilities Work Plan is anticipated to be adopted in September 2021.
+Therefore, the City's Water Supply Facilities Work Plan references the water demands and initiatives identified in the County's Draft Miami Dade Water and Sewer Department 10-Year Water Supply Facilities Work Plan October 2020 provided in Appendix A. This update to the 2014 - 2033 Miami-Dade County Water Supply Facilities Work Plan is anticipated to be adopted in the Fall of 2021.
 The City's Work Plan and comprehensive plan are consistent with State guidelines addressing traditional and alternative water supplies, service delivery, and conservation and reuse programs to serve existing and new development over the next 10 years.